seilent/utakara/README.md

 # Utakara

-Manually add all your favorite songs and lyrics for karaoke purpose.
+Personal list to add your favorite song, and lyrics (including romaji).
+It's not an automatic process, more like manual entry database.

 ## Prerequisites